-This guide is based on the Challenge Based Learning process because open-ended prompts allow students to not only make a film, but define an issue they want to address using their film.
-If you use Challenge Based Learning as a framework, you set your students up to learn about 360° video production AND whatever Big Idea and Challenge they define.
+This guide is based on the Challenge Based Learning process because open-ended prompts allow students to not only make media, but define an issue they want to address using their media project.
+If you use Challenge Based Learning as a framework, you set your students up to learn about 360° media production AND whatever Big Idea and Challenge they define.

 However, you may need to restrict or otherwise modify the scope of the project in your context.
 For example, consider:

 Your time and curriculum may not accommodate a fully open-ended project where students decide on the Big Idea and Challenge.
 However, it’s possible to design more targeted challenge prompts that are still open ended, but fit into various subject areas.
 The trick is to focus the challenge without giving away students’ agency to develop their own pathway to a solution.